h2qutc/angular-material-components/projects/datetime-picker/README.md

 export class CustomDateModule { }
 ```

-You can also customize the date format by providing your custom MAT_DATE_FORMATS in your module.
+You can also customize the date format by providing your custom NGX_MAT_DATE_FORMATS in your module.

 ```
 // If using Moment
-const CUSTOM_DATE_FORMATS: MatDateFormats = {
+const CUSTOM_DATE_FORMATS: NgxMatDateFormats = {
   parse: {
     dateInput: "l, LTS"
   },